 Note: The above is not an all-inclusive list of questions that may be asked of you.
 Your Chapter 7 bankruptcy lawyer in Florida can provide you with guidance and insight as to what to expect.

-This section covers documents you will need to provide to your Chapter 7 Trustee including how many bank statements are needed for Chapter 7.
+This section covers the documents you will need to provide to your Chapter 7 Trustee, including the number of financial records needed for Chapter 7.

 A Chapter 7 bankruptcy attorney familiar with different Trustee requirements can guide you and better anticipate what will be asked of you.